The Lytham St Annes Art Collection

 Donor Edward G Sergeant, Lytham

-courtesy shown to him when he was the chief ARP (Air
+In appreciation of the courtesy shown to him when he was the

 Date donated 18 March 1946

 Today his genre paintings in oil are still the most popular of his works at sales.
-Since 1987 ninety-seven of his paintings (of which only four are watercolours and two are still life) have been auctioned including, in 2013, a different version of a child drummer at play.
+Since 1987 ninety-five of his paintings - of which only four are watercolours and two are still life - have been auctioned including, in 2013, a different version of a child drummer at play.

 PAINTING

 Little drummer boys accompanied the infantry in many armies in the 19th century and served a useful communications role.
-The Little Drummer Boy became a familiar character at the time of the American Civil War in the 1860s.
-(4) A particularly famous depiction by Currier and Ives shows the boy with a feather in his cap (5), whereas in the Langlois depiction the little girl wears the feather.
-Here, the boy is not formally attached to the military but is clearly pretending, making use of everyday items of clothing to suggest a uniform.
-The little girl (a younger sister, perhaps) follows him with a St Patrick’s saltire flag, suggesting possible Irish ancestry for the children.
+The little drummer boy became a familiar character at the time of the American Civil War in the 1860s.
+(4) A particularly famous depiction by Currier and Ives shows the boy with a feather in his cap (5), whereas Langlois depicts the girl wearing the feather.
+Here the boy is not formally attached to the military but is clearly pretending, making use of everyday items of clothing to suggest a uniform.
+The little girl, possibly a younger sibling, follows him with a St Patrick's saltire flag, suggesting possible Irish ancestry.
 (6)

 REFERENCES

-Part II (available online through Gale - via University and FE libraries)
+(2) Auction noticers were found in 19th century British Library Newspapers : Part II available online through Gale - via University and FE libraries

 issues 4036, 4040, 4043, 4049, p1